Testing positive for COVID-19

 Caring for yourself after COVID-19

-Make time to follow-up with your doctor after you leave isolation.
+Make time to follow-up with your doctor after you have recovered from COVID-19.

 Most people who test positive for COVID-19 recover completely, but some people may develop long COVID.